Get Your Flu Shot Today

 The flu vaccine: What you need to know this year

 Bottom line: Getting a flu shot will help protect your health and the people you care about.
-Now let’s bust some common myths (also available as a Spanish PDF) about getting the flu vaccine, with some help from our friends at the CDC.
+Now let's bust some common myths about getting the flu vaccine with some help from the Centers for Disease Control and Prevention.

 Make time to get a flu shot today!